Series: Collecting

 Series: Beginning.
 Middle.
-Ending
+End

 Concept: Hildegard Fraueneder